sjn4048/Chalaoshi_CrawlAndAnalysis/README.md

 *****

-First stage function:(finished):
+First stage function:(finished in V1.0):

 A command line program for http://chalaoshi.cn/

-Second stage function:(finished):
+Second stage function:(finished in v2.0):

 A Windows application for data in http://chalaoshi.cn with search engine and auto analysis.

-Third stage function:(still working on):
+Third stage function:(will be finished in v3.0):

-Provide fuzzy search (which is very weak in the latest version); Auto connection to http://jwbinfosys.zju.edu.cn/
+Fuzzy search, download comments, auto comment analysis(this would be very exciting, plz wait for it)